"There may, in fact, be no such thing as coincidence." --Kyle MacLachlan as Agent Dale Cooper (Twin Peaks)

 Helicopper

-Cream and Sugar (
+Cream and Sugar (two pixie-like little girls)

 Husker-Dude